hdShang/arxiv-daily/docs/cs-CL/2025-09-17/papers/250914435v2-causal-counterfactual-rag-the-integration-of-causal-counterfactual-r.md

 ---
 layout: default
-title: Causal-Counterfactual RAG: The Integration of Causal-Counterfactual Reasoning into RAG
+title: "Causal-Counterfactual RAG: The Integration of Causal-Counterfactual Reasoning into RAG"
 ---

 # Causal-Counterfactual RAG: The Integration of Causal-Counterfactual Reasoning into RAG